liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 As with passing parameters as part of a URL path, the parameter order is not important, and the *best match* rule applies for overloaded methods.

-Now that you know a few different ways to pass parameters, next let's mix them all up.

-Parameters can be passed in a mixed way; some can be part of the URL path and some can be specified as request parameters.
+Now you know a few different ways to pass parameters.
+It's also possible to pass URL parameters in a mixed way.
+Some can be part of the URL path and some can be specified as request parameters.

 Parameter values are sent as strings using the HTTP protocol.
 Before a matching Java service method is invoked, each parameter value is converted from a `String` to its target Java type.
 Liferay uses a third party open source library to convert each object to its appropriate common type.
-It's possible to add or change the conversion for certain types; but we'll just cover the standard conversions process.
+It's possible to add or change the conversion for certain types but we'll just cover the standard conversions process.

 Conversion for common types (e.g., `long`, `String`, `boolean`) is